wshn13/simDHT/README.md

 simDHT:
 ======
-A DHT crawler based on Kademlia/Tornado, written in Python.
-It's code is very simple
+A DHT crawler based on Kademlia/Tornado, written in Python, the code is very simple.

 dependencies:
 ======